smatechnologies/ibm-i-agent-docs/docs/security/work-management-authority.md

 This discussion assumes the reader is familiar with the other information provided in the **IBM i LSAM** documentation and with the principles of IBM i Work Management.
 The description of work management authority in this section includes a combination of principles of both the IBM i LSAM and the IBM i operating system itself.
 Some of the other sections of this topic may also prove helpful in understanding this discussion of LSAM work management.

 An introduction to the authority assigned to SMANET is provided in the previous section of this topic.
-This section is focused on the work flow path that is followed as a job request defined in the OpCon/xps job master file is submitted for execution under IBM i.
+This section is focused on the work flow path that is followed as a job request defined in the OpCon job master file is submitted for execution under IBM i.
 The minimal authorities required in order for the LSAM server programs to successfully manage jobs as user SMANET are listed below.

 If a high security environment requires that user SMANET not be allowed to have *ALLOBJ authority, the IBM i LSAM Installation Instructions warn that the site administrator must develop an authority matrix that will enable user SMANET to accomplish its assigned tasks.
 The following list of authorities required by SMANET and the LSAM Submit Job flow chart below may help to identify and manage the authorities required to successfully submit jobs.